Bill2015/Attention-Detect-OpenCV/README.md

-# Eyes-Tracking
+# PyQt-Bahamut-Image-Downloader
- Use python tracking eyeball to detect the man who is distracting
+ A PyQt Application, to download bahamut gamer's community image